Making a space-shooter game (on accident)

 - Mysterious gems that increase your score when you acquire them;

-- A shield that gets depleted after 3 collisions, but refills if the layer gets a certain kind of gem;
+- A shield that gets depleted after 3 collisions, but refills if the player gets a certain kind of gem;

 - Sound effects for asteroid impacts, ship damage and gem acquisition.

 - A "high score" interaction sequence that lets users add their name to a live leaderboard linked to a real database.

 Try it yourself below.
 You can drag the ship in all directions (not only left and right).
 Can you make it onto the leaderboard?

 Using randomization to keep things interesting